cawa-93/vite-electron-builder/README.md

 - The configured workflow will check the types for each push and PR.
 - The configured workflow will check the code style for each push and PR.
-- Automatic tests for each commit and Pull Request.

 ### Auto-updates